The long labor

 Is baby engaged?
 Has baby dropped?
 Read the article on chin tucking for more information on how to help your baby get into the pelvis so that labor can progress.

-See more about what to do first in a long labor in the Spinning Babies articles in the section on The Three Principles.
+See more about what to do in The Three Principles.

 Is the labor long and painful?

 The length of labor is a separate issue than the pain of labor.
 So I'm really talking about if long with unexpected strength and perhaps no or slow progress.
 That's called a stall in labor.
 Its only a stall if after 4 cm, though we want to pay attention to why labor stops if before 4 cm, too, especially if the water broke.

 Some women will need more than these basic suggestions to overcome a stall in labor.
 Some just need time.
 How do we know whether a laboring woman experiencing challenges or a stall needs technique or just time?
 Do we want to wait and see?
 Usually the waiting gets done in a hurry and there isn't time then for techniques, as in, "I've had it, give me the epidural now!"
 So if the mother doesn't want to do techniques, fine.
 Don't push her till she has a bad memory of you!
 But if she needs a little encouragement, try love!

 In labor, there is a series of techniques that solve most labor stalls, especially in the presence of contractions, if not contractions, sleep (without drugs if you can) and eat some oatmeal or other healthy carbs to restore a labor pattern.